-Aspect Details Reporting Required for Entities Owned by a Trust Yes, but reporting is typically required for entities involved in high-risk sectors like banking and finance under anti-money laundering laws.
-People with Significant Control (PSC) Register Limited implementation.
-The government has started to require some transparency around beneficial ownership for specific state-owned enterprises (SOEs) and financial institutions.
-Register of Overseas Entities Not implemented.
+Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must disclose beneficial ownership under the Trust Registration Service (TRS).
+People with Significant Control (PSC) Register Fully implemented, as required by the Companies (Disclosure of Address) (Amendment) Bill and the 4th and 5th EU Anti-Money Laundering Directives.
+Register of Overseas Entities Fully implemented, covering foreign entities owning UK land or property.
 Threshold for beneficial ownership 25% ermany's UBO framework is considered one of the most robust in Europe.
 Under the Anti-Money Laundering Act (GwG), all companies, including trusts, must disclose their beneficial owners in a public registry maintained by the German Trade Register.
 The People with Significant Control (PSC) register is also publicly available, ensuring transparency.
 Additionally, Germany has aligned its regulations with the European Union's 4th and 5th Anti-Money Laundering Directives.
 Foreign entities with land ownership or controlling stakes in German companies must also report their beneficial owners.
 B